 - Contact details

 - Where and when the BRP was lost or stolen

 You will also need to report the loss of your BRP to the police (whether in the UK or overseas) and obtain a police report and/or crime reference number.
-If you reported the loss by telephone, or, if the local police force does not give our crime reference number for lost property, remember to note down the case reference number.
+If you reported the loss by telephone, or, if the local police force does not give a crime reference number for lost property, remember to note down the case reference number.

 The replacement BRP visa is a single-entry visa and is only valid for one month.
 It would grant you a single entry to return to the UK.
 To make this application from overseas, you must complete an online application form (unless you hold a Cuban or North Korean Passport, in which case you should contact the nearest embassy to enquire about the replacement BRP process).
 You will be expected to submit a copy of your previous BRP card and a current student status letter when attending your appointment (contact the Immigration Service if you do not have a copy of these with you).
 The fee for this service is currently £189.00.